Welcome families & guests!

 While we welcome families with young children, please ensure that strollers do not block the aisles.
 We encourage guests with strollers to sit along the outer aisles or in the back row so they can move more freely if needed during the ceremony.

-No. You can bring different guests to different events.
-If you want to celebrate your graduation with more than two guests, this can be a nice way to allow all your loved ones to experience some portion of the day.
+You may bring different guests to different events.
+If you want to celebrate with more than two people, this lets more loved ones share part of the day.
 Ultimately, how you distribute the guest tickets you ordered is at your discretion.

 Tickets are not automatically guaranteed and handed out to every graduating student.
 To receive tickets, you must register for Commencement and pick up your tickets in person.
 The purchase and sale of Commencement tickets is strictly prohibited.